Kepler-47: Planetary system

+Kepler-47b

 Kepler-47b is a Neptune class planet and the innermost planet of the Kepler-47 system.
 It resides close to its parent stars, at a distance of 0.2956 AU.
 It completes one full orbit around its parent stars in less than 50 days.
 The equilibrium temperature of Kepler-47b is 442 K, therefore being inhospitable to life.
 Due to the high equilibrium temperature of Kepler-47b, methane gas in its atmosphere would be broken into other compounds, leading to a thick haze that would cover the planet's atmosphere.
 It is the smallest planet of the Kepler-47 system, being 3.1 times the size of Earth.

+Kepler-47c

 The second planet discovered, Kepler-47c, is a Neptune class planet and the outermost planet, orbiting its parent stars from a distance of 0.989 AU, nearly the distance from Earth to the Sun.
 It completes one full orbit around its parent stars in about 300 days.
 Kepler-47c is situated within the habitable zone, with an equilibrium temperature of 241 K. The radius of Kepler-47c is 4.7 times that of Earth, comparable in size to Neptune.
-Although it is assumed Kepler-47c is not capable of harboring life, it could possibly have a dense atmosphere of water vapor.
+Although it is assumed Kepler-47c is not capable of harboring life, it could possibly have a dense atmosphere of water vapor and large moons may be habitable.

+Kepler-47d

 The most recently discovered planet in the system, Kepler-47d, was announced as being discovered by astronomer Jerome Orosz and his colleagues at San Diego State University in November 2013.
 From transit data of the Kepler-47 system from the Kepler space telescope, Orosz's team had noticed one orphan transit signal that lasted for 4.15 hours, and was not attributed to the two previously known planets.
 Due to the weak transit signals of Kepler-47d, it was not detected earlier in 2012.
 Only one noticeable transit of Kepler-47d has been detected, thus an additional transit of the planet was needed to confirm its existence.
 From dynamical simulations, the orbit of Kepler-47d was shown to precess over time, resulting in a four-year period without transits from Kepler-47d.
 Later studies of the Kepler-47 system led to the confirmation of Kepler-47d, which was announced in April 2019.
 The discovery of Kepler-47d was unexpected for Orosz's team, as they had expected to find additional planets with more distant orbits.
-Kepler-47d is the largest planet of the Kepler-47 system, with a radius at least 7 times the radius of Earth (almost the size of saturn, though its mass is still little more than that of Neptune).
+Kepler-47d is the largest planet of the Kepler-47 system, with a radius at least 7 times the radius of Earth (almost the size of Saturn, though its mass is comparable to that of Neptune).
 It orbits between the planets Kepler-47b and c at a distance of about 0.7 AU, completing an orbit every 187.35 days.
 Its equilibrium temperature is around 283 K.